The ultimate guide to B2B branding

 The best time to refresh or rebrand is when you notice your brand is falling behind the competition.
 Consider whether your brand still aligns with your customers’ needs, whether your target audience has changed as your business has grown, and whether you are still offering the most up-to-date products and services to your audience.

-There is a big difference between a brand refresh and a rebrand, with a refresh making visual improvements, and a rebrand completely repositioning a brand with more often than not the aim to attract a new audience.
+There is a big difference between a brand refresh and a rebrand, with a refresh making visual improvements, and a rebrand completely repositioning a brand, with the aim of attracting a new audience.

 Learn more about the differences between a refresh and a rebrand here.